toucansites/toucan/sites/toucan/src/contents/docs/guides/getting-started/configuration.md

 ### Minimal

-Here’s an minimal example of a complete site configuration:
+Here’s an minimal example of a site configuration:

 ```yaml
 site: